-Support upgrading existing secondary schools with the minimum infrastructure package (number of classrooms/students, adequate WASH facilities; multi-purpose science labs, electricity, etc.) with the
+Support upgrading existing secondary schools with the minimum infrastructure package (number of classrooms/students, adequate WASH facilities; multi-purpose science labs, electricity, etc) with the objective is that at least 50 per cent of all existing schools in all LGAs will meet the minimum standards set.

-Component 4: Technical Assistance, Impact Evaluation and Project Coordination Environmental and Social Management Framework -Tanzania - Secondary Education Quality Improvement Project (SEQUIP).
-SEQUIP will be jointly implemented by the Ministry of Education, Science and Technology (MoEST) and the President's Office, Regional Administration and Local Government (PO-RALG).
+Component 4: Technical Assistance, Impact Evaluation and Project Coordination Environmental and Social Management Framework -Tanzania - Secondary Education Quality Improvement Project (SEQUIP)

+SEQUIP will be jointly implemented by the Ministry of Education, Science and Technology (MoEST) and the President's Office, Regional Administration and Local Government (PO-RALG.

-Tansheq Limited, a NEMC registered environmental consulting firm (Reg No. NEMC/EIA/0034) with offices at House No. 83 Wakulima/Ngano Rd, Hananasif Estate and P.O.
+Tansheq Limited, a NEMC registered environmental consulting firm with Reg.No:NEMC/EIA/0034, the offices located at House No. 83 Wakulima/Ngano Rd, Hananasif Estate and P.O.
 Box 31517 Dar es Salaam, has been contracted by Po-RALG as Implementing Supporting Team (IST).